 The fallout from the McCarthy-era government repression was profound.
-Several of Du Bois’s colleagues kept their distance, including the NAACP, which never rose publicly to his defense.
+Several of Du Bois’s colleagues kept their distance, including the NAACP, which never publicly rose to his defense.
 Plus, despite the lack of a conviction, the government still revoked Du Bois’s passport for eight years.
 After getting it back, Du Bois traveled to Ghana in 1961 (at the age of 93) to work on an encyclopedia of the African diaspora.
 When the United States refused to renew his passport in 1963, Du Bois became a citizen of Ghana in symbolic protest.
 He’s sometimes erroneously included in lists of famous people who have renounced their American citizenship, but Du Bois never formally did so.

 Du Bois was 95 when he died in Accra, Ghana, on August 27, 1963.
 (Du Bois’s house in Accra, where he’s buried, was turned into the W.E.B.
-Du Bois Center, a small museum to his time in Ghana.)
-The next day, Martin Luther King, Jr. gave the famous speech at the March on Washington for Jobs and Freedom where he shared his dream.
+Du Bois Center, a small museum dedicated to his time in Ghana.)
+The next day, Martin Luther King, Jr. gave the famous speech at the March on Washington for Jobs and Freedom, where he shared his dream.
 It seems fate isn’t without a sense of poetry.

 A version of this story ran in 2019; it has been updated for 2023.